Almost everyone loves munching fresh, delicious corn. But what about the corn silk?

 The tea from this ingredient can reduce the possibility of an inflammatory reaction, combat fluid retention and reduce the acidity levels of the body.

 According to recent studies, corn silk tea can help people who have issues with their blood glucose levels.
-The International Journal of Biological Macromolecules in 2012 published a study on this topic.
+The International Journal of Biological Macromolecules 2012 published a study on this topic.

 This study showed the influence that corn silk extract had on blood glucose levels.
 According to this study, corn silk extract helps lower blood glucose levels.